K-Schriber/Year-two-Unit-1/Project_1/Project_Unit_1.md

 output = soup.find('span', class_ = "sc-16891c57-0 dxubiK base-text")
 print(f"This is the current rate of Ethureum {output.text} USD  ")
 ```
-This code scrapes real-time data from the CoinMarketCap website.
+This code scrapes real-time data from the CoinMarketCap website [8].
 It uses the BeutifulSoup library to parse the HTML code from the website.
 The code then uses the specific HTML element to take the current price of Ethereum and print it in the electronic ledger.

 ## Bar Graph of Deposit/Withdraws